Shepherd's Bush: Residential

 The residential areas of Shepherd's Bush are primarily located to the west of the Green, either side of Uxbridge Road and Goldhawk Road to the southwest, and about as far as Askew Road in the west.
 Much of the housing in this area consists of three- or four-storey terraces dating from the late 19th century, and subsequently divided up into small flats.

 Shepherd's Bush is also home to the White City Estate, a housing estate that was originally constructed in the 1930s and further extended after the war in the early 1950s.
 It was built on the site of the grounds of the 1908 Franco-British Exhibition and close to the White City Stadium and has given its name to the northern part of Shepherd's Bush which is now better known as White City.

-Demographics

-Significant communities from Australia and New Zealand exist in Shepherd's Bush.
-Street names in the area suggest links to South Africa but these were inspired by places and personalities from the Boer War or by their proximity to the former position of the South Africa Pavilion in the White City exhibition area.
-There is a Polish community, with a community centre in nearby Hammersmith.
-There are also Afro-Caribbean, Somali, Ethiopian, Eritrean, Syrian, Lebanese, Iranian, Irish, Algerian, Moroccan and Afghan communities that exist in Shepherd's Bush.

 Transport

 Rail and Tube

 Shepherd's Bush is a major transport interchange in west London.
 Five London Underground stations serve the area, including: